vlandham/captain_z/out/captain_z.md

 No one in the Western Waters was strong enough to fight back a pirate crew that could take Port Goodnews.
 If what the note said was true, that this was a war and not just one fight, then this morning's attack was only the beginning of something much bigger.

 The Eastern Coast would be their only hope for finding help.
-The armies there could march down and put a quick end to the pirate war. _If they believe us,_ Captain Z thought, _and if they come._
+The armies there could march down and put a quick end to any pirate uprising. _If they believe us,_ Captain Z thought, _and if they agree to help._

-The Eastern Coast was a long trip by sea, but to fly there would be a different story. _As long as the wind blows strong, we might get there in time,_ Captain Z thought.
-It would still be a tough trek, certainly one Captain Z had never tried before, though she knew the way.
-They would have to make it over the Porter mountains and then through the desert of Casper.
+Getting there was a long trip by sea, but to fly would be a different story. _As long as the wind blows strong, we might get there in time,_ Captain Z thought.
+It would still be a tough trek, one Captain Z had never tried before, though she knew the way.
+They would have to make it over the Porter mountains and then through the Casperian desert.

 Orion, Nova, and Lucy walked over next to their captain to squint into the sunrise and look out.
-They would all need to learn quickly and work together if the plan was to be a success.
+They would need to learn quickly how to help aboard Wind Drinker and work together if the plan was to be a success.

 Lucy was thinking about something and frowned as she looked up at Captain Z.

-"Are we pirates now too?"
+"So, are we pirates now?"
 She asked.
-She knew Captain Z called herself a pirate, and that was fine, but otherwise, she wasn't very fond of any other that she knew of.
+She knew Captain Z called herself a pirate, and that was fine, but otherwise, she wasn't very fond of any pirates that she knew of.
 She didn't want to have to be a pirate, if she didn't have to.

 "Not pirates," Captain Z said.
-"The name's a bad fit."
+"That name's a bad fit."

 _But then what are we?_ The captain thought.